karinnao/A-B-Test/README2.md

 Mobile | −2.01% (not significant) | +16.30% (significant)
 Tablet | −32.53% (not significant) | −35.42% (not significant)

-- Desktop drove the strongest, cleanest result across both metrics.
+- Desktop drove the strongest, cleanest result across both metrics
-- Mobile saw a strong, significant lift in add_payment_info (users happily adopted the wallet buttons), while begin_checkout was flat - a plausible outcome given the two events aren't strictly dependent.
+- Mobile saw a strong, significant lift in add_payment_info (users happily adopted the wallet buttons), while begin_checkout was flat - a plausible outcome given the two events aren't strictly dependent
 - Tablet showed a large negative swing on both metrics, but on a much smaller sample, so it did not reach statistical significance.
-It's a signal to investigate, not a confirmed regression.
+It's a signal to investigate, not a confirmed regression

 *By Continent*